 current phase of drug development

-updated 1 Jun 2021
+updated 1 Mar 2022

-Based on the good efficacy of the miltefosine and paromomycin (MF+PM) combination therapy in South Asia, and on the need for an alternative and safer treatment to replace sodium stibogluconate, a Phase III study was launched in 2018 to compare two different combination regimens of miltefosine and paromomycin against the current standard visceral leishmaniasis treatment, sodium stibogluconate and paromomycin.
+Based on the good efficacy of the miltefosine and paromomycin (MF+PM) combination therapy in South Asia, and on the need for an alternative and safer treatment to replace sodium stibogluconate, a Phase III study was launched in 2018 to compare a combination regimens of miltefosine and paromomycin against the current standard visceral leishmaniasis treatment, sodium stibogluconate and paromomycin.

-News & press releases
+News & resources